-The Clean Air Washington Act was signed into law in May 1991.
-This was the most important legislation in the history of clean air in Washington.
-The Act declares that air pollution is our most important environmental problem, and establishes two objectives: 1) to prevent the deterioration of air quality in areas that already have clean air, and 2) to return the air quality in other areas to levels that protect human health and the environment.
-The Act encompasses such issues as outdoor burning, wood stoves, motor vehicles, industrial pollution, global warming and ozone depletion.
+The Clean Air Washington Act of 1991 was the most important legislation in the history of clean air in Washington declaring air pollution as the most important environmental problem.
+The Act establishes two objectives: to prevent the deterioration of air quality in areas that already have clean air, and to restore air quality in other areas to levels that protect human health and the environment.
+The Act encompasses issues including outdoor burning, wood stoves, motor vehicles, industrial pollution, global warming and ozone depletion.